calvinl/ng-phonegap/README.md

 # Angular PhoneGap

-An opinionated workflow for building kick-ass mobile apps using PhoneGap and AngularJS.
-This README is biased toward iOS apps on PhoneGap, but it will aim to be platform-agnostic in the future.
+An opinionated workflow for building kick-ass mobile apps using Cordova and AngularJS.
+This README is biased toward iOS apps on Cordova, but it will aim to be platform-agnostic in the future.

 ## Getting Started